TO BE PUBLISHED July 2020

-This conference focuses on green finance in the UK.
+This conference focuses on latest developments in green finance in the UK.

 It will be an opportunity to discuss next steps for the sector in responding to actions being put forward by the Financial Conduct Authority aimed at:

 - improving climate change disclosures - including from asset managers and life insurers - and the provision to consumers of effective information and access to green financial products, and

 - ensuring that the sector is factoring climate change risk into its operations and decision-making.

 Those attending will also discuss the progress made by the Green Finance Institute, following its introduction in the Government’s Green Finance Strategy, in enabling investors and businesses to collaborate and discuss green projects with greater clarity.